ChrisForsythe/SplunkStuff/DashboardDesign.md

 A simple trick to accelerate pop-up panels is to use a base search that creates the base results and the token that brings up the pop-up panel just filters the results based on the token.
 But if that isn't enough, then maybe you should be rethinking your query design, or thinking about summary data.

+Another way to improve performance is to run your query as a saved search, accelerated, and then use `| loadjob` to load the results of that saved search.
+Like summary index searches, this method can dramatically accelerate your panels.

 ### Concurrent search limits